UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A standard water filter kit includes the base unit, cartridge, adapters, and a clean rag, requiring zero specialized tools for a successful installation.

-Step 1: Remove The Existing Faucet Aerator
+1. Remove The Faucet Aerator

 Hand removing an old aerator from a kitchen faucet by twisting it counterclockwise.